 Student Data Ownership and Control:

 Educational data processing agreements should clearly address data ownership and control rights.
-Schools typically retain ownership of student data, while vendors process it as service providers.
+Schools typically retain ownership of student data, while vendors process student data strictly according to the terms of the agreement as service providers.

 Define what happens to student data when agreements terminate.
 Schools generally expect to retain their data and have it deleted from vendor systems according to specified timelines.